eaudaim/ESP-32/WiFiScanBT_Android_Dabble/README.md

-Scanner for WEP encrypted wifi AP with push notification on smartphone via Dabble application.
+Scanner for WEP encrypted wifi AP with push notification on smartphone, via Dabble app, and bluetooth serial communication (in case of disfonction of Dabble)

 Library used :